 Can massage make constipation worse?

-How quickly will massage relieve my baby’s constipation?
+How quickly does massage relieve baby constipation?

 Can I massage my baby right after feeding?

-Can these massage techniques prevent constipation?
+Can these massage techniques help to prevent constipation?

-Is baby massage effective for colic too?
+Is baby massage useful for colic too?

 Should I massage my baby before or after a warm bath?